 Google Merchant Center is an online dashboard where you can manage your shop and product appearance and make it available to shoppers across Google.
 You can upload and maintain product information and your online listings where needed, including pictures and pricing that can be displayed in Google Shopping searches.
-Google Merchant Center also integrates with other Google services like Google My Business, allowing you to reach potential customers at different stages of their buyer journey.
+Google Merchant Center also integrates with other Google services like Google Business Profile, allowing you to reach potential customers at different stages of their buyer journey.

 What is Google Shopping?

 Google Shopping isn’t technically an online marketplace.
 It’s more of an ad platform where you can advertise your products, providing shoppers an opportunity to browse physical products based on a search query.
 Google Shopping is also known as a Comparison Shopping Engine (CSE), where shoppers search for, compare and shop for physical products across different retailers.

 Fun fact!
 When Google Shopping was released in 2002, it was called Froogle.

 Structured Data Markup for Google Merchant Center

 You can use structured data to mark up your organization and your products so that search engines can reliably retrieve up-to-date information from your website and display these details in search.
 In Google Merchant Center, this structured data markup can be used to update your product data, simplifying the creation and maintenance of your product feeds.